Notify me

 (Photo used with permission)

-The beautiful and unusual watch with the red strap, (MB&F Horological Machine 7 (The Aquapod)) is based on the shape of a jellyfish, but see how that shape is fully symbolized using the very simple geometric forms and polished surfaces which are part of the fine jewellery design language, and conceptually different from the subtle and complex organic form and textures of a real jellyfish.
+The beautiful and unusual watch with the red strap, (MB&F Horological Machine 7 (The Aquapod)) is based on the shape of a jellyfish.
+See how that shape is fully symbolized using the very simple geometric forms and polished surfaces which are part of the fine jewellery design language, and conceptually different from the subtle and complex organic form and textures of a real jellyfish.

-Contrast that with the black watch (UnconstrainedTime Poppy Seed Pod) which is based on the fascinatingly complex forms of the poppy seed pod, deliberately retaining their original organic nature, without symbolizing at all, and is available in blackened-silver material with a rough, grainy surface texture (as shown above).
+Contrast that with the black watch (UnconstrainedTime Poppy Seed Pod) which uses the fascinatingly complex forms of the poppy seed pods, deliberately featuring their original organic nature, without simplifying or symbolizing at all, and is available in blackened-silver material with a rough, grainy surface texture (as shown above).
 These two factors of both form and surface being complex, define the result (and the conceptual approach which led to it) as being within the conceptual art jewellery field.
-Fine jewellery is design, and conceptual-art-jewellery fits the definitions of being art (detailed above).
+Fine jewellery and engineering are design, and conceptual-art-jewellery fits the definitions of being art (detailed above).

-There are various subcategories of art jewellery, from artisan craftsmanship (which is design), to conceptual-art-jewellery (which is fine art and meets the factors of the definition of art detailed above).
+There are various subcategories of art jewellery, from artisan craftsmanship (which is usually regarded as design), to conceptual-art-jewellery (which is fine art and meets the factors of the definition of art detailed above).

 Examples of art jewellery: see our Pinterest Board on art jewellery.

-You might be interested in my unique perspective on the inevitability of art jewellery watches, which includes examples of timepieces influenced by art jewellery, and how art jewellery is part of the biggest revolution in the western art tradition, that no-one seems to have noticed.
+You might be interested in my unique perspective on the inevitability of art jewellery watches, which includes examples of timepieces influenced by art jewellery, and how art jewellery is part of what is arguably the biggest revolution in the western art tradition, that no-one seems to have noticed.

 I have used the gradient from fine jewellery to conceptual-art-jewellery on the horizontal axis of the infographic (above), since, like the gradient from engineering to art, it is a gradient from design to art.